Near Mosier in Wasco County, Oregon — The American West (Northwest)

 John Eliot Allen

 Location.
 45° 40.962′ N, 121° 17.938′ W. Marker is near Mosier, Oregon, in Wasco County.
 Marker can be reached from Historic Columbia River Highway (U.S. 30) east of Historic Columbia River Highway (U.S. 30).
+Marker is located within Oregon's Mayer State Park, at the Rowena Crest Viewpoint, overlooking the Columbia River Gorge.
 Touch for map.
-Marker is located within Oregon's Mayer State Park, at the Rowena Crest Viewpoint, overlooking the Columbia River Gorge.
 Marker is in this post office area: Mosier OR 97040, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Rowena Crest - The Rowena Loops (within shouting distance of this marker); Memaloose—Island of the Dead (approx. 2.1 miles away); Memaloose Rest Area Oregon Trail Kiosk (approx. 2.2 miles away); Memaloose Overlook (approx. 2.6 miles away); Mosier (approx. 4.7 miles away); Bennett House (approx. 7½ miles away); Vogt Hall (approx. 7.7 miles away); St. Peter's Church (approx. 7.7 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Rowena Crest - The Rowena Loops (within shouting distance of this marker); A Fluid Geologic Past (approx. 2 miles away in Washington); Transition Zones (approx. 2 miles away in Washington); Memaloose—Island of the Dead (approx. 2.1 miles away); Memaloose Rest Area Oregon Trail Kiosk (approx. 2.2 miles away); Memaloose Overlook (approx. The History of the Columbia River Highway (approx. 4.7 miles away); Mosier (approx. 4.7 miles away).
 Touch for a list and map of all markers in Mosier.

 Also see . . .
 Glacial Lake Missoula and the Missoula Floods.

 Between 80,000 years ago and 10,000 years ago ice sheets called the "Wisconsin Glaciation" covered much of North America, including Northern Washington, Idaho, and Montana.
-Towards the end of this (Submitted on January 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+Towards the end of this glaciation a large ice dam blocked the Clark Fork River in the Idaho Panhandle, creating "Glacial Lake Missoula".
+Periodically, the ice dam would fail, resulting in a large catastrophic flood of ice- and dirt-filled water which rushed across northern Idaho and eastern and central Washington, down the Columbia River, through the Columbia River Gorge.
+When Lake Missoula burst through the ice dam and exploded downstream, it did so at a rate 10 times the combined flow of all the rivers of the world.
+(Submitted on January 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on January 26, 2018.
-This page originally submitted on January 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 88 times since then.
+It was originally submitted on January 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 186 times since then and 20 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on January 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 7. submitted on January 17, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.